 Tony Hsieh, retired Zappos CEO, dies at 46

-LAS VEGAS (AP) — Tony Hsieh, retired CEO of Las Vegas-based online shoe retailer Zappos.com who spent years working to transform downtown Las Vegas, has died.
+LAS VEGAS (AP) — Tony Hsieh, the retired CEO of Las Vegas-based online shoe retailer Zappos.com who spent years working to transform the city's downtown area, has died.
 He was 46.

 Hsieh was with family when he died Friday, according to a statement from DTP Companies, which he founded.
-Downtown Partnership spokesperson Megan Fazio says Hsieh passed away in Connecticut, KLAS-TV reported.
+Downtown Partnership spokesperson Megan Fazio said Hsieh passed away in Connecticut, KLAS-TV reported.

+Puoy Premsrirut, a lawyer for Hsieh, told news outlets that Hsieh had been injured in a house fire while visiting Connecticut.
+Additional details weren't immediately released.
+An official cause of death wasn't announced.

 Hsieh recently retired from Zappos after 20 years leading the company.
 The online shoe retailer shared a tribute on social media late Friday.